 The three years between the ages of ten and thirteen are characterised by rapid physical, social and emotional change and are of great significance in the academic and social development of young people.
 KMS provides a welcoming and secure environment in which pupils enter as young children and leave as confident young adults, each developing at the rate that is right for them.
-We specialise in supporting, nurturing and guiding young children through this time in their lives – emotionally, socially and academically – in order that they are able to achieve well.
+We specialise in supporting, nurturing and guiding young children through this time in their lives – emotionally, socially and academically – in order that they are able to achieve well and feel safe.

 We believe strongly in the importance of the principle of inclusion, the development of the whole child and meeting the needs of the individual.
 To this end we provide a broad and balanced curriculum together with an extensive range of enrichment and extra-curricular activities.

 Attendance is excellent, bullying and vandalism are rare and pupils tell us they feel safe and well-cared for.
 High standards of work, dress and behaviour are maintained and relationships between all members of our school are excellent.
 We are school which has Safeguarding and children’s safety and happiness at its heart.
 Our vetting and induction procedures for adults are rigorous and training is thorough.
 Safety permeates all aspects of our work in school.
 Teaching pupils about how to keep themselves safe, especially when on-line, is paramount.